pavitranew/session-7-rest-ang/README.md

 }
 ```

-REfactor to use arrow functions and template literals:
+Refactor to use arrow functions and template literals:

 ```js
 $scope.deletePirate = (index, pid) => {